HiLab-git/UGIR/README.md

 The code contains two modules: 1), a novel CNN based on convolution in Multiple Groups (MG-Net) that simultaneously obtains an intial segmentation and its uncertainty estimation.
 2), Interaction-based level set for fast refinement, which is an extention of the DRLSE algorithm and named as I-DRLSE.

 ![mg_net](./pictures/mgnet.png)
+Fig. 1.
 Structure of MG-Net.

 ![uncertainty](./pictures/uncertainty.png)
+Fig. 2.
 Segmentation with uncertainty estimation.

 ![refinement](./pictures/refinement.png)

+Fig. 3.
 Using I-DRLSE for interactive refinement.

 # Requirements
 Install the required packages by: